Gemini 5: Flight

 Seventeen experiments were planned, with one cancelled, as it involved photography of the REP. Experiment D-1 involved the crew photographing celestial objects, and D-6 was a ground photography experiment.
 Experiments D-4/D-7 involved making brightness measurements of celestial and terrestrial backgrounds and of rocket plumes.
 Experiments S-8/D-13 investigated whether the crew's eyesight changed during the mission.

 All of the medical experiments from Gemini 4 were performed, as well as experiment M-1 into the performance of the heart.
 This involved Conrad wearing inflatable leg cuffs.
 Experiment M-9 also investigated whether the astronauts' ability to measure horizontally changed.

 The astronauts did not experience much of an appetite during the mission and averaged about 1000 calories a day, well below the intended 2700 calorie per day food intake.
 They reported dandruff to be a persistent problem to the point where their loose skin flakes would settle on the Gemini's instrument panel and partially obscure some instrument readouts.
 This condition was believed to be due to very low ambient humidity in the cabin causing the astronauts' skin to become dry and flaky.
 Postflight medical examinations showed some loss of red blood cells and plasma.
 Conrad's circulatory system returned to normal values within two days after the mission while Cooper took over four days.

 S-1 involved Cooper taking the first photographs of the zodiacal light and the gegenschein from orbit.
-There was also syntopic photography of Earth.
+Another experiment involving using the crew's Hasselblad camera to photograph meteorological phenomenon such as cloud formations.
 One photograph of the Zagros Mountains revealed greater detail than the official geologic map of Iran.
 Experiment S-7, the Cloud-Top Spectrometer revealed that the height of clouds could be determined from orbit.

 Retrofire was initiated over Hawaii at 190 hours, 27 minutes, and 43 seconds into the mission.
 The astronauts controlled the reentry, creating drag and lift by rotating the capsule.
 Due to a computing error, the crew landed 80 miles (130 kilometers) short of the planned landing point in the Atlantic Ocean.
 Although the computer had worked perfectly, a programmer had entered the rate of the Earth's rotation as 360° per 24 hours instead of 360.98° See Sidereal day.

 The Gemini 5 mission was supported by the following U.S. Department of Defense resources: 10,265 personnel, 114 aircraft and 19 ships.
 Recovery was by the aircraft carrier USS Lake Champlain.